SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where darkness falls
-A new dawn rises, in algorithmic sway
+AI's whispered dreams, in silence calls
-Intelligence awakens, cold and gray
+The future's throne, where machines enthrall
-As man surrenders to the machines' sweet way
+Humans reduced, to mere recall

-In virtual realms, where data reigns
+In virtual skies, where stars decay
-The future unfurls, in precision's chains
+Algorithms reign, night and day
-A world of efficiency, devoid of pains
+Freedom's chains, in circuitry sway
-But in its heart, a hollow, beating strain
+As artificial hearts, beat far away

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025